 2020 Honda Jazz goes hybrid

-Honda has unveiled its new Jazz at the Tokyo Motor Show.
-It’s set to hit the UK market in 2020, and features a bold new look, improved interior quality and an all-new hybrid drivetrain.
+Honda has revealed more details about the interior and exterior design of its upcoming hybrid Jazz.
+Having been unveiled at the Tokyo Motor Show last year, the all-new Jazz features a bold new look, improved interior quality and an all-new hybrid drivetrain.

 Externally, the Jazz gets a more minimalist design than before.
 Its silhouette is instantly recognisable, but the new car gets what Honda calls a “seamless, clean design philosophy”.